QRXqrx/poco-oopsla25-major/README.md

   - Git (>= 2.34.1)
   - make (>= 4.3) and cmake (>= 3.22.1)
   - LLVM & Clang (== 15.0.7), required for running PoCo instrumentation.
 You can find LLVM 15.0.7 here: [lvmorg-15.0.7](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.7).
-  - Go (==1.18.1), required for downloading gclang/gclang++.
-You can find and download gclang/gclang++ here: [gllvm](https://github.com/SRI-CSL/gllvm).
+  - Go (>=1.18.1), required for downloading gllvm toolchain, including `gclang/gclang++`, and `get-bc`.
+You can find and download gllvm toolchain here: [gllvm-repo](https://github.com/SRI-CSL/gllvm).
   - Docker (>= 24.0.7), required for runnig Magma, and recommended for building PoC-instrumented targets.

 ## 3 Getting Started Guide

 We use `xmllint`, one of the targets used in our paper, to exemplify how to get raw experimental data.
-We assume that you are running a root user on Ubuntu:22.04 operating system in this section.
+We will assume that you are running a root user on Ubuntu:22.04 operating system in this section.

 **Note**: Since the installation of enviroments (such as LLVM and gclang) can be tricky, we **highly recommend** users to use our anonymous Docker image `anon0poco/major:latest`, which is with all environments done.
 The image can be downloaded and run through:
 ```shell